NoahBres/LearnRoadRunner/docs/tool/rrpathvisualizer.md

    - If so, go to the File > Project Structure
    - Find the "Project SDK" setting.
 Select the latest JDK version installed.
 Intellij should come bundled with JDK 14
 4. To make your paths, open the `TrajectoryGen.kt` file
+5. Ensure that the `driveConstraints` values matches the `DriveConstraints` you have in your own Road Runner setup on your bot
+6. Ensure that the `trackWidth` value matches the `TRACK_WIDTH` value in your `DriveConstants.java` file.
+This ensures more accurate trajectory length estimates
-5. Find `builder1`.
-That is the example `TrajectoryBuilder` provided
+7. Find `builder1`.
+The `builder1` object is the example `TrajectoryBuilder` provided.
+You are free to add more builders for more trajectories
-6. Just use the builder as you would normally
+8. Just use the builder as you would normally create trajectories
-7. You can add more trajectories by calling `list.add(trajectory)`
+9. You can add more trajectories by calling `list.add(trajectory)`

+## Note:

+On your actual bot, each trajectory will have a 0.5s timeout after the bot is done following it.
+This is to allow for any correction with the translational and heading PID if your bot strays off the path.
+This timeout is cut short if your bot is able to reach the end of the trajectory without correction.
+Thus, each trajectory may have up to 0.5s added on to it.
+This extra time is not reflected in RRPathVisualizer's trajectory time estimate.
+Just be aware of this timeout when creating your trajectories.
+You are able to change the duration of this correction timeout in the quickstart.
+If you'd like to do so, change the last parameter, the one with the 0.5 value, where `follower` is set to `HolonomicPIDVAFollower` in `SampleMecanumDrive.java`.